Chapter 1: Cornerstones of Communication

 - Grammar Girl.
 Mignon Fogarty, also known as Grammar Girl, explores many common grammar questions with a fun, easy-to-understand style.
 Check out her website or social media platforms, or listen in on her podcasts.

-- Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content.
+- Everybody Writes: Your New and Improved Go-To Guide to Creating Ridiculously Good Content.
 Marketing veteran Ann Handley writes a great book that goes from writing basics to best practices.

 - Apps, websites and browser plugins.
 Do a little digging to see what’s out there.
 Things like Grammarly, which can help check your spelling and grammar, or Hemingway Editor, which focuses on making writing more concise and readable.